mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 ### The Hardware Chronicles

-Our journey begins with the tangible, the hardware that forms the backbone of your homelab.
+Our journey begins with the tangible, the hardware that forms your homelab.
 Picture this: a sleek gateway guarding the entrance, a managed switch orchestrating data flows, access points spreading Wi-Fi magic, a sturdy rack shelf cradling your servers, and a trusty UPS ensuring uptime even during power outages.
-Oh, and let’s not forget the ZigBee — because who doesn’t love a touch of automation?
+Oh, and let’s not forget the ZigBee—because who doesn’t love a touch of automation?

 In this first installment, we’ll explore each piece of hardware, demystifying their roles and unraveling the magic behind their blinking lights.
 From choosing the right server to optimizing cable management, we’ve got you covered.